xvega123/CFD-analysis-and-design-of-bypass-dual-throat-nozzle-for-high-performance-fluidic-thrust-vectoring/README.md

 author = {Chanho Park and Woochan Lee and Seongim Choi}, keywords = {Bypass dual throat nozzle, Sensitivity analysis, Data-driven optimization}, }

+## Code Availability
+The source code for this project is available upon request.
+Please contact the author via email for access.